 grid

-behave the same way as in Yoga, which might be slightly different to CSS:
+behave the same way as in Yoga, which might be slightly different to CSS:- If the view is positioned

 absolute

-ly, those properties are used to define its position relative to the parent view.relative
+ly, those properties are used to define its position relative to the parent view. - If the view is

-, an offset is calculated from the resolved layout position and then applied to the view, without affecting sibling views.width
+, an offset is calculated from the resolved layout position and then applied to the view, without affecting sibling views. - If

 /bottom